Rasengan Logo

 If you want to improve the performance of your application — especially as it grows in size — upgrading to version 1.2.x is a great choice.

-This version introduces two major features:
+This version introduces several major features:

-Lazy Loaded Routes
+Lazy Loaded Routes (since v1.2.0)

 Routes are now loaded on demand, based on the page the user is visiting.
 This means your app only loads what it needs, when it needs it — which helps reduce initial load time and makes navigation feel faster.